tlyi/CIVIL-459-Project/README.md

 To provide the network with a skeleton to work with, we simply plot out 24 keypoints and connected them to each other.
 The keypoints were obtained by uniformly downsampling from the original lane annotations.

 #### 2. Overfitting on a single image
 To verify that our method is working, we first performed overfitting on a single image for 1000 epochs.
-[insert data]
+The loss decreased from 1.22539 to 0.19944, which is the same loss fundtion defined by [Kreiss et al.](https://arxiv.org/abs/2103.02440), consisting of confidence, localization and scale.

 #### 3. Experiment with learning rates

 #### 4. Modelling just the start of the lane (1 keypoint)
+It didn't take us very long to realize it is not fair for lane keypoint detection using our downsample method.
+By this method, we are asking the model to detect exactly **these 24** points on the lane mark.
+Human joint keypoints are learnable with all the visual cues, which is not the case for lane points.

 #### 5. Modelling the start and end of the lane (2 keypoints)